eiffel-community/eiffel-intelligence/wiki/test-case-triggered-event-aggregation.md

     ["6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43"]

 It is the same id as previously and the object with that id is still not in the database.
-The aggregated object returns empty and event is added to wait list.
+The aggregated object returns empty and event is added to the waitlist.
 There, it waits until the object with requested id appears in the database.

 ## Current Aggregation
-Object with id "6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43" appears but is modified before one of the above events are taken from the wait list.
+Object with id "6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43" appears but is modified before one of the above events are taken from the waitlist.

 The object with id "6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43" looks like below: